Discovering Symmetry Breaking in Physical Systems with Relaxed Group Convolution: Theoretical Analysis

-In the relaxed group convolution, the initial relaxed weights $w_l(h)$ are set to be the same, ensuring that the model exhibits equivariance prior to being trained.
-In this subsection, we prove that these relaxed weights only deviate from being equal only when the symmetry of the output is less than that of the model.
+In the relaxed group convolution, the initial relaxed (equivariant) weights $\{w_l(h)\}$ in each layer are set to be the same for all $h$, ensuring that the model exhibits equivariance prior to being trained.
+In this section, we prove that these relaxed weights only deviate from being equal when the symmetries of the input and the output are lower than that of the model.

-\begin{proposition} Consider relaxed group convolution neural networks for some group $G$ where the relaxed weights are initialized to be identical to maintain $G$-equivariance.
-Suppose the model is trained to map an input $X$ to the output $Y$.
-The relaxed weights will learn to be distinct across group elements in $G$ during training in a way such that the model is equivariant to $\text{Stab}(X) \cap \text{Stab}(Y)$, which is the intersection of the stabilizers of the input and the output. \end{proposition}

-Proof can be found in the appendix.
-This useful property allows us to discover symmetry or identify the symmetry-breaking factors in the data because the relaxed weights can tell us whether a transformation $h$ stabilizes the output $Y$.
+\begin{proposition} Consider a relaxed group convolutional neural network $f$ where the relaxed weights in each layer are initialized to be identical across group elements to maintain $G$-equivariance.
+If $f$ is trained to map an input $x$ to output $y$, the relaxed weights will change during training such that $f$ is equivariant to $\text{Stab}(x) \cap \text{Stab}(y)$, which is the intersection of the stabilizers of the input and the output. \end{proposition} In particular, if $\text{Stab}(x) \cap \text{Stab}(y) < G$, then $w_l(h)$ will not be constant in $h$ due to the gradients of the loss.
+The proof can be found in Appendix \ref{app:theory}.
+This useful property allows us to discover symmetry or identify symmetry-breaking factors in data because the relaxed weights tell us whether a transformation $h$ stabilizes the input or output.
 We provide a clear illustration of this through a simple 2D example.

-We trained a 3-layer $C_4$ relaxed group convolution network with $L=1$ on the following three tasks: 1) map a square to a square; 2) deform a square into a rectangle; 3) map a square to a non-symmetric object.
-Both the input and output are single-channel images.
-As shown in Figure \ref{fig:2d_example}, in the first task where the output is a square with $C_4$ symmetry, relaxed weights across all layers remain equal throughout training.
+As shown in Figure \ref{fig:2d_example}, in the first task where the output is a square with $C_4$ symmetry\footnote{We ignore reflections in this example.} , relaxed weights across all layers remain equal throughout training.
 For the second task, where the output is a rectangle exhibiting $C_2$ symmetry, the relaxed weights learn to be different.
-However, the weights corresponding to the group elements $i$ and $g^2$ are the same, as do the weights for $g$ and $g^3$.
-That implies that the output is invariant to 180-degree rotations and the model becomes equivariant to $C_2$.
-In the final task, where the output lacks any meaningful symmetries, the relaxed weights diverge entirely for the four group elements, thereby breaking the model's equivariance.
+However, the weights corresponding to the group elements $i$ and $g^2$ are the same, as are the weights for $g$ and $g^3$.
+This reflects the symmetry of the rectangle as the model becomes equivariant to $C_2$ (180 degree rotations).
+In the final task, where the output lacks any symmetries, the relaxed weights diverge entirely for the four group elements, thereby fully breaking the model's equivariance.